 Day 2 – Sucia Island to Roche Harbor and Garrison Bay

 The first full day starts with coffee and muffins at 7:00 am.
-After some breakfast everyone is encouraged to go for a walk around Sucia.
+After some breakfast, everyone is encouraged to go for a walk around Sucia.
 Native plants, a sunken forest and fossils are some of the highlights of Sucia Island.
 After the walkers have returned, the boat gets underway from Sucia to Roche Harbor on San Juan Island.
 Roche Harbor has a number of activities to enjoy such as the Westcott Bay Sculpture Garden and Nature Preserve.
 Once everyone is back on board we head over to Garrison Bay and English Camp.
 As soon as the boat has anchored anyone wishing to kayak or hike will have plenty of time to do so before dinner.

 Day 3 – Garrison Bay to Bellingham

 On Sunday morning there will be time for people to take a hike in the morning to the top of Mt.
 Young.
 This is a 3 mile round trip with a 650 foot gain in elevation.
 It is an easy walk on a well-maintained trail with a fabulous view of the San Juans.
-Once everyone is back to the boat, lunch will be served and then we will head back through the San Juan Islands to Bellingham.
-We will choose our route depending upon the location of the orca whales and with time permitting we will try to spend time with the whales if they are within our range.
+Once everyone is back on the boat, lunch will be served and then we will head back through the San Juan Islands to Bellingham.
+We will choose our route depending upon the location of the orca whales and, with time permitting, we will try to spend time with the whales if they are within our range.